Engine Cooling problem

 I will send some wiring diagrams under pdf format for you to understand the circuitry if you let me know your email.

 The diagrams does not show up too well here.

 What is the fuse that keeps blowing?

-its fuse #7 under the hood - its a 20 amp id is for the air pump - there is also a relay - I have a haynes manual that is ok for some things - I'm not even sure where the air pump is - I was going to check the connections - I was guessing the problem may be at the pump - it may be the pump !! - is the pump right under the fuse box ? - I know you can't be familiar with every car on the road - I appreciate the help - I have the wiring diagrams from haynes - there is a line fuse indicated - it appears that the fog lights also run thru that line fuse and they are working ok - am i confusing the underhood fuse 7 with the line fuse - there is another fuse for the fog lights - I have also swapped out relays to attempt to eliminate that - thanks again - Bill - firstname.lastname@example.org
+Its fuse #7 under the hood - its a 20 amp id is for the air pump - there is also a relay - I have a haynes manual that is ok for some things - I'm not even sure where the air pump is - I was going to check the connections - I was guessing the problem may be at the pump - it may be the pump ! - Is the pump right under the fuse box? - I know you can't be familiar with every car on the road - I appreciate the help - I have the wiring diagrams from haynes - there is a line fuse indicated - it appears that the fog lights also run thru that line fuse and they are working ok - am I confusing the underhood fuse 7 with the line fuse - there is another fuse for the fog lights - I have also swapped out relays to attempt to eliminate that - thanks again - Bill - gardner50@comcast.
+Net

 The Air Injection Pump is in the engine compartment, item # 9.
 The diagram shows the location but sorry, I could not find a better diagram in our database.

 Unplug the air injection pump relay and test if the fuse still blows.
 If yes, then problem is caused by shorting between fuse and relay.